andy4thehuynh/andy4thehuynh.github.io/content/blog/understanding-rspec-be-and-eq-matchers.md

 title = "Understanding RSpec be and eq Matchers"
 +++

-I confuse RSpec's `be` and `eq` matchers when writing.
-They're basically one or the other and the specs pass.
-It's better if you understand them though.
-Here's my train of thought on them:
+I confuse RSpec's `be` and `eq` matchers when writing specs.
+It's basically one or the other and the specs pass.
+Better you understand them to be a better programmer.
+Here's my train of thought:

 ```ruby
 scenario "User's name is Jon" do